Your attendance helps keep great programs coming to the library. Suggestions, ideas, and feedback are welcome. Please email Nomi.

 Bring snacks to share, if you’d like.
 Not required.

-Movie show & meeting: October 10: The Thursday Movie Club
+Movie show & meeting: April 11

 Wimberley Community Room